birkskyum/payments-engine/CONSIDERATIONS.md

 ### Overall structure

-Each type of transactions have it's own function, that will take a reference to the existing list of accounts and disputes, and a execute the transaction.
+Each type of transaction has it's own file and function, which will take a reference to the existing list of accounts and disputes, and a execute the transaction.
 A new list of accounts is being returned.
 I chose this structure because it's easy to test each type of transaction, and because it avoids having too much responsibility in a single file.

 ### Testing